voto-ocean-knowledge/SkaMixMap/notebooks/README.md

 ## 1. Environment Setup
 - Create a new conda/mamba environment using the provided `env.yml` file
   **or**
-- Install the `copernicusmarine` package into your existing environment (e.g. "pip install copernicusmarine", "conda install -c conda-forge copernicusmarine" ).
+- Install the `copernicusmarine` package into your existing environment (e.g. `pip install copernicusmarine`, `conda install -c conda-forge copernicusmarine` ).
-    - Sometimes it installs an older version, to test run "pip show copernicusmarine", it should be version: 2.2.2 (written on August 28th, 2025).
+    - Sometimes it installs an older version, to test run `pip show copernicusmarine`, it should be version: 2.2.2 (written on August 28th, 2025).
     - If so, run pip/conda update copernicusmarine.

 ## 2. Login
 Open a terminal inside the environment where the package is installed and run:

-copernicusmarine login
+`copernicusmarine login`

 You will be prompted for your credentials:

-Copernicus Marine username:
+`Copernicus Marine username`:

 ## 3. run the notebook satellite_static_plots.py to generate static plots of the most recent satellite data